khadkashashi/CafeFlow/README.md

 # CafeFlow

-**CafeFlow** is a full-stack cafe management and online ordering system built with Django — covering everything from a waiter taking a dine-in order to a customer paying online with Khalti and tracking it in real time.
+**CafeFlow** is a full-stack cafe management and online ordering system built with Django - covering everything from a waiter taking a dine-in order to a customer paying online with Khalti and tracking it in real time.

-It was built from scratch as a learning project, milestone by milestone, with an emphasis on realistic business logic (not just CRUD): role-based staff permissions, financial data integrity, automatic inventory deduction, and a unified order pipeline that treats a walk-in table order and an online delivery order as the exact same underlying object.
+It was built from scratch as a learning project, milestone by milestone, with an emphasis on realistic business logic (not just CRUD): role-based staff permissions, financial data integrity, automatic inventory deduction, and a unified order pipeline that treats a walk-in table order and an online delivery order as the same underlying object.

 ---